Aspasht/Smriti/README.md

 # Smriti

+## Keep track of the commands your memory missed.

 Smriti is a command-line interface (CLI) tool that supercharges your terminal by helping you save, organize, and execute commands like a pro.
 Tired of typing out long commands or remembering complex bash aliases?
 This tool makes managing your go-to commands easy, memorable, and portable!

 ## Features